 It was the rain that triumphed in the end

-It had to be a divine intervention that could get Karachi Kings off the mark and it came in their fourth contest.
+It had to be divine intervention for Karachi Kings to get off the mark, and it came in their fourth contest.

-Having opted to bowl first on the tacky Sharjah wicket, Kings restricted Islamabad United to 90 in the 13 overs.
-The match was initially reduced to 18 overs due to erratic showers which had pushed the toss 75 minutes behind its scheduled time.
+Having opted to bowl first on the tacky Sharjah wicket, Kings restricted Islamabad United to 90 in 13 overs.
+The match was initially reduced to 18 overs due to erratic showers that had pushed the toss 75 minutes behind its scheduled time.

 This is Kings' first win over any other franchise besides Qalandars — PSL

-Imad Wasim made early inroads by removing Sam Billings for nought on the second ball.
+Imad Wasim made early inroads by removing Sam Billings for nought on the second ball of the match.
 He caught Brad Haddin off his own ball in his next over.

 Leg-spinner Usama Mir picked up later in the innings as he removed Misbah-ul-Haq and Dwayne Smith.